Standarduser/ioBroker.vis-homekittiles/README.md

 * Added option to show icons colored on tiles and radio
 * Added new styles "big", "small" and "only icon" for all tiles
+* JSON Table: set no fixed height (min-hight is now 32px)

 ### 0.3.1 (2024-07-12)